List of French ministers of veterans affairs

 The minister of veterans affairs has been a cabinet post in France since just after World War I (1914–18).
-The minister is responsible for former members of the armed forces, particularly the disabled and pensioners.
+The minister is responsible for former members of the armed forces, particularly disabled people and pensioners.
 At times the officeholder has been called Minister of Pensions (Ministre des Pensions), at times Minister of Veterans and Pensions (Ministre des Anciens combattants et pensionnés) and at times Minister for Veterans (Ministre des Anciens combattants).
 In recent years the ministry has been subordinate to the Ministry of Defense and the officeholder may be a secretary of state or sub-minister.